Umeå Jazz Festival 2024

 Knutsson can remember volunteering at the festival in his youth, where he was a flower boy for Sarah Vaughan and served sandwiches to Muddy Waters.
 With the festival now firmly entrenched at Umeå Folkets Hus, although several restaurants and theatre spaces serve to provide pop-up venues around town, today he leads the programme alongside the project coordinator Helena Karlsson with a healthy team of sound engineers and stagehands, visual artists, photographers and volunteers.

-As a prelude or overture to the festival proper, on Wednesday evening Umeå Folkets Hus played host to the traditional concert by Midgårdsskolan’s young musicians, while as part of the autumn slate of Thursday night jazz performances, the studio welcomed a familiar face in the drummer Paal Nilssen-Love whose freewheeling Circus draws inspiration from the music of Ethiopia, Mali, Senegal and Columbia but most especially Brazil.
+As a prelude or overture to the festival proper, on Wednesday evening Umeå Folkets Hus played host to the traditional concert by Midgårdsskolan’s young musicians, while as part of the autumn slate of Thursday night jazz performances, the studio welcomed a familiar face in the drummer Paal Nilssen-Love whose freewheeling Circus draws inspiration from the music of Ethiopia, Mali, Senegal and Colombia but most especially Brazil.
 Then on Friday afternoon the Staffan Öberg Nonet kicked off proceedings, which from all the way back in 1980 continues to indulge its passion for the repertoire of Charles Mingus, and features in Sten Öberg on drums and the saxophonist Lars-Göran Ulander not only two original members of the band but two of the players on that now almost fabled early-sixties Jazz Under the Midnight Sun album.

 My own excursion began with a group of musicians playing under the auspices of the saxophonist Daniel Erdmann, who has led the Velvet Revolution since 2015 and over the past few years has engaged in a series of celebrated records and performances with the pianist Aki Takase.
 For his latest project, which was commissioned last year by the festivals jazzahead! and Jazzdor plus the network AJC, the saxophonist has styled an ensemble around the theme of ‘Thérapie de Couple’ or couples therapy with the troubled participants no less than the nations of Germany and France themselves.